Memorable Manitobans: Joseph Thorarinn Thorson (1889-1978)

 After the war, he practised law in Winnipeg from 1927 to 1941.
 He served as a Professor with the Manitoba Law School from 1919 to 1941, and its Dean from 1921 to 1926.
-He was elected to the House of Commons for Winnipeg South Centre in 1926, defeated in 1930, re-elected in 1935 and 1940 for Selkirk.
-He was a Member of the Privy Council (1941), Minister of National War Service (1941 to 1942), and President of the Exchequer Court of Canada (1942 to 1964).
+He was elected to the House of Commons for Winnipeg South Centre in 1926, defeated in 1930, re-elected for Selkirk in 1935 and 1940.
+He was a Member of the Privy Council (1941), Minister of National War Service (1941-1942), and President of the Exchequer Court of Canada (1942-1964).
 He was appointed Judge of the Court Martial Appeal Court of Canada in 1959, and President of the Court Martial Appeal Court of Canada in 1964.
 He was given an honorary doctorate by the University of Manitoba in 1958.

 He died at Ottawa, Ontario on 5 July 1978.